List of He-Man and the Masters of the Universe characters: Snake Troopers

 First appearing in the Masters of the Universe Classics toyline, the Snake Troopers are the results of some Snake Men Warriors that were with Lord Gr'asp being subjected to Horde World science where they were lobotomized, turned into cyborgs, and hooked up to the central computer brain of the Horde Troopers.
 The Snake Troopers were used in Lord Gr'asp's plans to have the Snake Men partner up with the Horde.

+Pit Warden

+The Pit Wardens are Hydra-themed Snake Men with a horned snake-like head and neck for a left arm that originate in the Masters of the Universe Origins toyline.
+They are known for their unrelenting viciousness and their difficulty at being destroyed.
+If a Pit Warden loses its head, two more grow in its place.